diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `See Daniel J. Abadi, “Column-Stores for Wide and Sparse Data,” January 2007`.

-There is no native database join facility in HBase, but wide tables can make it so that there is no need for database joins to pull from secondary or tertiary tables.
+`There is no native database join facility in HBase`, but wide tables can make it so that there is no need for database joins to pull from secondary or tertiary tables.
 A wide row can sometimes be made to hold all data that pertains to a particular primary key.

 `There are a relatively small number of stations, so their static data is easily inserted using any of the available interfaces`.
 The example code includes a Java application for doing this, which is run as follows:
 ```shell